West Virginia Licensing Overview for a Cosmetologist

 Upon the successful completion of a cosmetology / esthetician course or an apprenticeship, students within the state of West Virginia are required to submit an application for licensure.
 This license application must be submitted to West Virginia State Board of Barbers and Cosmetologists for both a cosmetology license and an esthetician license.
 It is a requirement for all professionals to provide a copy of their educational transcript, academic test scoring and identity documentation.
 During the application process, professionals will be told of the application fee.

-In the state of West Virginia, professionals are required to complete four units of further education during each license renewal period.
+In West Virginia, professionals are required to complete four units of continuing education during each license renewal period.
 This allows them to stay up to date with the latest techniques and trends in the field of beauty.